Lila-Finance/release/README.md

 - DNS of [https://staging.lila.finance](https://staging.lila.finance) always points to the latest main IPFS hash with all networks enabled.
 - DNS of [https://app.lila.finance](https://app.lila.finance) always points to the latest main IPFS hash with disabled test networks.
 - DNS of [https://staging.lila.finance](https://staging.lila.finance) always points to the latest main IPFS hash with disabled test networks.

-### V0 (Depreciated)
-- DNS of [https://v0.lila.finance](https://v0.lila.finance) always points to the latest main IPFS hash with disabled test networks.

-### Troubleshooting

-Issue: Cannot connect to `app.lila.finance`

-Lila Finance UI is hosted on IPFS in a decentralized manner. `app.lila.finance` just holds a CNAME record to the Cloudflare IPFS gateway.
-Use [any](https://ipfs.github.io/public-gateway-checker/) public or private IPFS gateway supporting origin isolation to access Lila Finance UI if the Cloudflare gateway doesn't work for you.

 ## License